rkickier-ops/rkickier-ops/README.md

 # About me!

+Heya!
+I'm Ryan, a current student at Northern Essex Community College working towards my Associate's degree in Information Technology and expected to graduate this May!
+(2026).

 🔭 I’m currently working on ...
 This profile!
 As well as a technological portfolio, among all my coursework for this semester.